Charles Moore, Baron Moore of Etchingham

-Charles Hilary Moore, Baron Moore of Etchingham (born 31 October 1956) is an English journalist and a former editor of The Daily Telegraph, The Spectator and The Sunday Telegraph; he still writes for all three.
+Charles Hilary Moore, Baron Moore of Etchingham (born 31 October 1956) is an English journalist and the chairman of The Spectator.
+He is a former editor of The Daily Telegraph, The Spectator, and The Sunday Telegraph; he still writes for all three.
 He is known for his authorised biography of Margaret Thatcher, published in three volumes (2013, 2016 and 2019).
-Under the government of Boris Johnson, in July 2020 Moore was given a peerage and made a member of the House of Lords.
+Under the government of Boris Johnson, Moore was given a peerage in July 2020, thus becoming a member of the House of Lords.

 Early life

 Moore was born in Hastings, East Sussex.
 He is from a Liberal family.
-His mother Ann (nee Miles) was a county councillor for the Liberal Party in Sussex and his father Richard was a leader writer on the News Chronicle, who unsuccessfully stood for the party at several general elections.
+His mother Ann (née Miles) was a county councillor for the Liberal Party in Sussex and his father Richard was a leader writer on the News Chronicle, who unsuccessfully stood for the party at several general elections.

 While at Eton in 1974 Moore wrote about his membership of the Liberals in the Eton Chronicle and also about his taste for real ale.
 During this period he was already a friend of Oliver Letwin.
 Moore remained a Liberal into his early twenties.

 Moore went to Trinity College, Cambridge, at the same time as Letwin.
 At Eton he had also known Nicholas Coleridge, who was also at Trinity.
 He read English (2.1) and History (2.1) and graduated BA in 1979.
 By now an advocate of architectural conservation, he became an admirer of the work in this field of Poet Laureate Sir John Betjeman.